smc1047/Clinical_Physiology/README.md

 ## Getting ready for the second draft (2023)

 - Need a section in the Preface on "How to Read This Book"
-- Need a first draft for the Digestion, Absorption, Metabolism chapter (Sean - but need to check with Kelly)
+- Need a first draft for the Digestion, Absorption, Metabolism chapter (Kelly and Sean)
-- Need a first draft for the integrity section (several chapters) (Kyle and Sean)
+- Need a first draft for the integrity section (several chapters) (Sean and Kyle)
+	- The detail necessary for this chapter is driven by the need to understand these concepts for muscle adaptation (changes in mass and function) to stressors, perturbations, interventions, injuries, etc.
 - Need a first draft for the Integrative exercises section
   - Fick's Equation (Nathaniel)
-  - Calcium Regulation (Sean)
   - Exercise Prescription (Kyle)
 - Consider dividing Blood Flow chapter into two - last year students got much more from the two "Pulmonary" chapters - divided into Ventilation and Respiration than they did from the one "Blood Flow" chapter.
 Need to decide the best way to divide that chapter to have it fit
 - The pulmonary chapters (Ventilation and Respiration) need graphics to replace my drawings